johnmbender/MarCombat-1.0/README.md

 A game, to conquer the world.

 # TO DO, IN ORDER:
-- if self-doubt wins, play announcer's "well, I guess that happened"
 - Kelsie bot did three specials in a row :/
 - Ox Anna fight needs tweaks - can still sucker punch her... maybe a timer before she enrages?
-    - CHECK
+    - maybe she bucks someone behind her?
 - FUGUM silhouette should be down and right a bit more
     - CHECK
-- sometimes the AIvAI they'll stand just out of each others reach and punch and kick the air
+* sometimes the AIvAI they'll stand just out of each others reach and punch and kick the air
     - CHECK, but still might need to close the gap more, and not uppercut unless closer
 - if you get too close to an AI it doesn't know what to do
+    - CHECK (added a function to move back if that close)
+        - if back is to wall, though...? uppercut I guess will free them

 - for demo fight, add in some crazy locations that make no sense